dangthithaoanh/dangthithaoanh.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Master in Linguistics and Communication Sciences
+role: Research Master student in Linguistics and Communication Sciences

 # Organizations/Affiliations to show in About widget
 organizations: